luci-project/eval-atc23/expat/README.md

 ### Build Test Suite

-Since the Expat team maintains an [exemplary test suite](https://github.com/libexpat/libexpat/tree/master/expat/tests) (which is extended with each new release) having a good code overage, its [latest version is the starting point](https://github.com/libexpat/libexpat/tree/R_2_5_0/expat/tests).
+Since the Expat team maintains an [exemplary test suite](https://github.com/libexpat/libexpat/tree/master/expat/tests) (which is extended with each new release) with a good code overage, its [latest version is the starting point](https://github.com/libexpat/libexpat/tree/R_2_5_0/expat/tests).

 However, we had to perform certain adjustments:
- * we've extracted certain internal dependencies (`ascii.h`, `internal.h` and `siphash.h` from the library folder, fucntions `unsignedCharToPrintable` from `xmlparse.c` and `_INTERNAL_trim_to_complete_utf8_characters` from `xmltok.c` into `internal.c`)
+ * we have extracted certain internal dependencies (`ascii.h`, `internal.h` and `siphash.h` from the library folder, functions `unsignedCharToPrintable` from `xmlparse.c` and `_INTERNAL_trim_to_complete_utf8_characters` from `xmltok.c` into `internal.c`)
- * since certain tests will cause serious issues like `segfault` on older releases, we query the library version (provided by the API) and only execute the following test cases if the the criteria is met:
+ * since certain tests will cause serious issues like `segfault` on older releases, we query the library version (provided by the API) and only execute the following test cases if the criteria is met:
    - `test_set_foreign_dtd` if version >= 2.1.0 (newly introduced in API)
    - `test_foreign_dtd_with_doctype` if version >= 2.1.0 (newly introduced in API)
    - `test_invalid_tag_in_dtd` if version >= 2.2.1 (else endless loop)